-2) How contradictions in theology are used.
+2) Can contradictions be used meaningfully?
 St. Anselm tried to conclude with this line of reasoning in his now infamous Ontological argument.
 “If God is the greatest being conceivable then a being that exist in reality is greater than a being that exists only in the mind alone.
 God must exist because this would otherwise be a contradiction”.
 To counter this claim one only need point out that contradictions can and do exist conceptually.
 Humans can conceptualize contradictions and performative contradictions.
 Karl Marx in expounding upon his idea of ‘dialectical materialism’ spoke of wealth & poverty as an existing contradiction that co-occurs as a consequence of capitalism.
 St. Thomas Aquinas rejected this argument, pointing out the categorical error that to exist in the mind is not the same as to exist in reality.
 The idea that contradictions do not exist comes from Aristotle’s classical axioms.
 With the idea being that if a contradiction could exist then anything follows (principle of explosion).

 3) The concept of the laws of logic are not valid in the modernity of academia.
 We must face the fact that modern logic has turned to mathematics.
 This was repeatedly pointed out in my conversations with Finch.
 However this isn’t true as its still applicable to propositional logic.
 Yes, you may find these principles repudiated in English literature, debate, and some courses in philosophy.
 Its not wrong to use them.
 It’s just not equipped for advanced studies of logic.
 The classical definitions are too vague to have much meaning in mathematical terms.
 This fact should weaken anyone’s confidence for the three classical laws.
 Just know that I’m rooting for you but you’re still wrong.